-Water Loss Assessing non-revenue water and its components: a practical approach n annual water balance is Anormally used to assess Non-Revenue Water (NRW) and its components.
+An annual water balance is normally used to assess Non-Revenue Water (NRW) and its components.
 Unfortunately, because of the wide diversity of formats and definitions used for such calculations, previous attempts at national and international comparisons of performance in NRW management and performance have been open to considerable doubt.